Functorial Neural Architectures from Higher Inductive Types: Three Spaces, Three Predictions

 \paragraph{Task.} The task is continuous geometric generation: given a word $w = w_1 \cdots w_L$ over generators of $\pi_1(X)$, produce a point cloud $\hat{\gamma} \subset \R^d$ approximating a loop on $X$ in the homotopy class $[w]$---a curve that winds around $X$ in the way prescribed by $w$ (with $d = 3$ for $T^2$ and $S^1 \vee S^1$; $d = 4$ for $K$).
 Training uses all words of length $\leq 2$ (6 words for $T^2$ and $S^1 \vee S^1$; 16 words for $K$ which has inverses); test words have length $3, 4, 6, 8, 10$---never seen during training.
 This is up to a $5\times$ length extrapolation test.
 Ground-truth loops and data generation details are in Appendix~\ref{app:training}.

-\paragraph{Architectures.} Table~\ref{tab:architectures} summarizes the six decoders tested, classified by which HIT constructors they compile and whether they are functorial (type-B) or not (type-A).
+\paragraph{Architectures.} Table~\ref{tab:architectures} summarizes the five decoders evaluated on $T^2$, classified by which HIT constructors they compile and whether they are functorial (type-B) or not (type-A); a sixth, the sequential GRU baseline, is introduced for $S^1 \vee S^1$ in \S\ref{sec:exp-wedge}.
 The type-A/B classification is determined by a single question: does the decoder structurally compose outputs from independently generated parts, or does it allow cross-segment information flow?

 Type-A decoders (non-functorial).
 The transformer (WC) augments a standard transformer with a hard winding constraint: angle increments sum to the correct winding number by construction, but attention still mixes information across segments.\footnote{An unconstrained transformer achieves $0\%$ winding accuracy and is excluded from all experiments.} The cover decoder assigns a single independent network to each homotopy class---it respects winding but has no compositional structure, since each class is generated from scratch rather than assembled from parts; it is type-A not because of cross-segment information flow, but because it lacks monoidal factorization entirely.
 The transport attention decoder is designed to isolate the effect of the composition method: our framework derives its positional encoding (Appendix~\ref{app:transport-attn}), it has $3.4\times$ more parameters than the transport decoder, and it shares the winding constraint---yet it is type-A because attention still mixes across segments.
 If this decoder degrades on longer words, the cause is the composition method, not the conditioning.